rozerinkoysu/sample-app-todo/README.md

 MVC pattern applied.
 Stores responsible for all data logic and data side effects and components update from stores via Rxjs.

 ### Data Flow
-> There is a unidirectional data flow between views and stores. the above diagram should be the primary mental model for the Flux programmer.
-The dispatcher, stores and views are independent nodes with distinct inputs and outputs.
-The actions are simple objects containing the new data and an identifying type property.
+> There is a unidirectional data flow between views and stores.
+Stores and views are independent nodes with distinct inputs and outputs.

 ### View Layer ###
 - Page
     - Pages are view-controllers drives native page controls and mediates between user interactions to application services